MultiSafepay/docs/content/api/payment_methods/post-order-googlepay.md

 ----------------
 `payment_url` | string

-The URL of the MultiSafepay payment page where the customer is redirected from your checkout to complete payment.
+The URL of the [payment page](/payment-pages/) where the customer is redirected from your checkout to complete payment.

 ----------------